-We presented a volume raycasting approach which provides high-quality images in real-time for large data on standard commodity computers without advanced graphics hardware.
-For large medical data such as the Visible Male (587x341x1878) we achieve rendering times up to 2.5 fps on a commodity notebook.
-Furthermore, our approach can utilize symmetric multiprocessing systems as processing is performed brick-wise.
+We presented a volume raycasting approach which provides highquality images in real-time for large data on standard commodity computers without advanced graphics hardware.
+For large medical data such as computed tomographic (CT) angiography run-offs (512x512x1202) we achieve rendering times up to 2.5 fps on a commodity notebook.
+This shows that real-time rendering of such large data on commodity notebooks is within reach.
+Our method can be straightforwardly adapted to other modalities such as MR. Furthermore, our approach can utilize symmetric multiprocessing systems as processing is performed brick-wise.
 It scales well and achieves a speedup factor of approximately 2.0 on a dual CPU machine.
 This is very beneficial if a large amount of data has to be processed.
-Although we avoided any pre-computing and compute each part of the volume raycasting pipeline on-the-fly, we achieved performance in the same range as approaches which heavily rely on the memory bandwidth [MJC02].
-Our refined caching scheme for gradient estimation in conjunction with hybrid skipping and removal of transparent regions, enables us to achieve high quality while maintaining high performance.
+Although we avoided costly pre-computing and compute each part of the volume raycasting pipeline on-the-fly, we achieved performance in the same range as approaches which heavily rely on the memory bandwidth such as Mora et al. [10].
+Our refined caching scheme for gradient estimation in conjunction with hybrid skipping and removal of transparent regions enables us to achieve high quality while maintaining high performance.
 Due to the efficient memory consumption of our acceleration structures (quantized binary histogram + granular resolution octree + Cell Invisibility Cache) and the bricked volume layout we are able to handle very large data.
 All acceleration structures require only an extra storage of approximately 10%.
-Data sizes up to 2GB are possible, a limitation imposed by the virtual address space of current consumer operating systems.
+Data sizes up to 2GB are possible, which is a limitation imposed by the virtual address space of current consumer operating systems.